 - Three sizes available: 4”, 5” & 5 ½”

 Two treble hooks are mounted to the base of the lure, including a forward front hook that helps you catch head-hunting fish.
-You can use either a straight retrieve or a pull/pause style retrieve with excellent results.

-- 2 treble hooks for forward and rear bites.
+- 2 treble hooks for forward and rear bites

 While spinnerbaits are often thought of as bass fishing lures, they can also be deadly effective for catching northern pike.
 They’re easy to use, provide a bright and flashy display that drive pike wild, and because they’re virtually weedless, you can use them around weedy shorelines without worry.